This Instant Pot carne asada recipe makes delicious tacos with juicy beef, fresh salsa, and feta cheese.

 A fajita, on the other hand, is a beef, onion, and bell pepper sauté.
 They’re served in taco form much like carne asada often is.
 It cooks quicker, though, making fajita meat a better option when you want something quick to eat.

-Is Carne Asada Healthy?
+Is This Instant Pot Carne Asada Healthy?

 Served with tortillas and vegetables, carne asada is a wholesome meal.
 It provides you with proteins (40 g), carbohydrates (32 g), and tons of micronutrients.